MatthewSmith430/blogdown/content/page/projects.md

 I have been involved in a number of projects including:

+- Fragmentation of production

 - [The Hidden Story: universities and knowledge exchange in the creative industries](https://www.hiddenstory.org.uk/)

 - Women executives on boards of UK FTSE 350 companies

+- Knowledge exchange and inter-organisational collaboration in industrial decarbonisation

 ## Publications

 ### Journals
 Gorgoni, S., Amighini, A. and Smith, M. (2018) Automotive international trade networks: A comparative analysis over the last two decades, Network Science, 6(4), pp. 571–606.

 Smith, M., Gorgoni, S. and Cronin, B. (2019) International production and trade in a high-tech industry: A multilevel network analysis, Social Networks, 59, pp. 50–60.

+Smith, M. and Sarabi, Y. (2020) UK trading patterns within and between regions in the automotive sector—A network analysis, The World Economy, Wiley Online Library.

 ### Books
 Gorgoni, S., Amighini, A. and Smith, M. (eds.)
 (2018) Networks of International Trade and Investment: Understanding Globalisation Through the Lens of Network Analysis, Wilmington, DE, Vernon Press.